lombardpress/lombardpress-schema/docs/critical.md

 1. See the above rules for `correction-substitution`.
 2. The `del` element within the `rdg/subst` element **MAY** take `seg` elements with `@n` attributes indicating the boundaries of the transposed words or phrases.
 This is necessary for proper processing when the `add` element contains more than two words.
   * The `@n` indicates the relative order of the segments *after* the transposition has taken place.
-  * This is required for a more complicated rendering such as "sanctus *ante* spiritus *transp.* A"
+  * This is required rendering more complicated transpositions a word is moved more than one position.

 #### Examples